buchankn/Sensor-Watch/README.md

 Prototype boards have been ordered from PCBWay!
 Crossing my fingers that I didn't miss anything :)

+Things I plan on fixing/improving on version 2.0 of the PCB:

-Update 5/20/2023 -- Grrr...
-I accidently placed a resistor in a "keep out" zone, where the white case touches the PCB.
-I'll have to cut the case a little for these boards to fit... oh well, I should be able to get it to work still, it'll just be a little more work...
+* I accidently placed a resistor in a "keep out" zone, where the white case touches the PCB.
+I'll have to cut the case a little for these boards to fit.
+* Connect ENABLE_SECONDARY_POWER to a gpio pin, so that the transient response of the boost regulator can be improved during active mode.
+* See if I can connect all three buttons to an RTC wake pin.

 ![image](/images/F91W_PCB.png)